docker/docs/content/language/nodejs/configure-ci-cd.md

 2. Open the repository **Settings**, and go to **Secrets and variables** > **Actions**.

+3. Create a new Enviornment named `test`.

-3. Create a new **Repository variable** named `DOCKER_USERNAME` and your Docker ID as value.
+4. Create a new **Repository variable** named `DOCKER_USERNAME` and your Docker ID as value.

-4. Create a new [Personal Access Token (PAT)](../../security/for-developers/access-tokens.md/#create-an-access-token) for Docker Hub.
+5. Create a new [Personal Access Token (PAT)](../../security/for-developers/access-tokens.md/#create-an-access-token) for Docker Hub.
 You can name this token `docker-tutorial`.
 Make sure access permissions include Read and Write.

-5. Add the PAT as a **Repository secret** in your GitHub repository, with the name `DOCKERHUB_TOKEN`.
+6. Add the PAT as a **Repository secret** in your GitHub repository, with the name `DOCKERHUB_TOKEN`.

-6. In your local repository on your machine, run the following command to change the origin to the repository you just created.
+7. In your local repository on your machine, run the following command to change the origin to the repository you just created.
 Make sure you change `your-username` to your GitHub username and `your-repository` to the name of the repository you created.